-Uses of Slab-On-Ground Plastic Bar Chairs
+Uses of Slab-On-Ground Plastic Bar Chairs31 August 2016

 Flat concrete surfaces are used to tame soil inconsistencies and provide a mechanically sound base.
 That principle rules the laying of our most stable foundations, but we need more than a hardened building material to properly execute this task.
 This is where reinforced metal meshes come into play.
 These metal cages strengthen the concrete and act as a kind of skeleton.
 But what’s the role of slab-on-ground plastic bar chairs in this supporting mesh?

 Reliably Supports Concrete Cores